Shubham189/ChunML.github.io/_posts/2016-10-12-Underfit-Overfit.md

 And you can see that, our Model now has the accuracy of 85% over the training data.
 Commonly,  we demand a higher accuracy, let's say 90% or 95%.
 So by looking at the current accuracy, we can tell that our Model is not performing as we are expecting.
 So let's think about an improvement.
 But how can we do that?

 Remember I told you about Features in the first [Post](https://chunml.github.io/ChunML.github.io/tutorial/Machine-Learning-Definition/)?
 Features are something we use to distinguish one object from others.
-So obviously, if we have more Features, then we will be likely to have a better fit model, since it can receive more necessary information for training.
+So obviously, if we have more Features, then we will likely have a better fit model, since it can receive more necessary information for training.
 But how we can acquire more Features?

 #### Polynomial Features
 The easiest way to add more Features, is to computing *polynomial features* from the provided features.
 It means that if we have \\(X\\), then we can use \\(X^2\\), \\(X^3\\), etc as additional features.
 So let's use this approach and see if we can improve the current Model.
 First, we have to modify our \\(X\\) matrix by adding \\(X^2\\):